Kompreya/fm-helper/README.md

 Writes the raw path to the current single player world's stats .json file to /config/fmhelper/statshelper.json, allowing Fancy Menu json placeholders to properly resolve the path to it.
 Refer to the wiki for example usage.

+Includes a command to dump stat IDs to a file.